 Exception to the Major Contributing Cause (MCC) Doctrine - Florida Workers' Compensation

-One significant example of legislation designed to limit the ability of injured workers to obtain workers' compensation benefits is Section 440.09(1)(b) of the Florida Statutes.
-This section, commonly referred to as the Major Contributing Cause (MCC) requirement, places on injured workers the burden of proving that the industrial accident is more than 50% responsible for causing the injury.
-An injured worker who fails to meet this burden will be denied medical care and lost wage benefits from the employer.
+One of the more onerous examples of rights-limiting workers’ compensation imposed in Florida is set forth at Section 440.09(1)(b) of the Florida Statutes.
+This section, known as the Major Contributing Cause (MCC) Doctrine, places the burden on injured workers to prove that the industrial accident is more than 50% responsible for causing the injury.
+An injured worker who fails to meet this burden will be denied ALL medical care and lost wage benefits from the employer.
+(In contrast, the personal injury system does not summarily deny compensation to persons with pre-existing conditions whose injuries were activated, i.e., made to become symptomatic, or aggravated (permanently worsened) by an accident.
+Instead, the finder of fact carves out the pre-existing element from the recovery and awards the difference.
+Not so under Bush’s MCC system.)

 The MCC is used as a defense in many cases.
-The E/C try to blame 50% or more of a claimant's injury on a pre-existing condition.
+The E/C try to blame 50% or more of a claimant’s injury on a pre-existing condition.
 For older workers and those with similar prior complaints, the defense can be difficult to overcome.
-Sadly, many an injured worker has been left without any workers' compensation benefits because of the MCC.
+Sadly, many an injured worker has been denied workers’ compensation benefits because of the MCC.

 Fortunately, the First District Court of Appeal has carved out an important exception to the MCC doctrine.
 In Pearson v.
 Paradise Ford, 951 So.2d 12 (Fla.
 1st DCA 2007), the court held that an employee need not meet the rigorous MCC requirements when her or his pre-existing condition is occupationally related.